iaretechnician/barebones-masterserver-wiki/Home.md

 ## News

+* **2017 03 27** | I'm visiting my parents for a week, so I'll be a bit inactive during the time.
+I'll still reply, but a bit sparingly.
+Thanks for understanding!
 * **2017 03 25** | Added [Quick Setup](https://github.com/alvyxaz/barebones-masterserver/wiki/Quick-Setup) page
 * **2017 03 25** | V2.0.2 sent to asset store, should be approved within a few days
 * **2017 03 24** | Added [Spawning Game Servers](https://github.com/alvyxaz/barebones-masterserver/wiki/Spawning-Game-Servers) page